 - Women need to be convinced that they should drop their old theories and beliefs that they are not good with, and don't know how to handle, money.
 Encourage them to take pride in the fact that they are embarking on the first step (teaming up with a financial professional) toward becoming both knowledgeable and secure.

 One more tip from Wendy that I particularly love: "Invite your female clients to monthly birthday lunches."
 Wendy invites her female clients who have birthdays in the same month to come together, share their investment and life experiences, support each other and celebrate what's going well in their lives.
 "They love it!"
 Wendy says.

 In my work, I know that when women feel comfortable and at home with a situation or a person, they're much more likely to stick with them.

 Don't Discount the Financial Acumen of Women

-A friend of mine, Jeanie Knigin, a financial advisor with Morgan Stanley with a practice comprised mostly of women over 50 who are divorced or widowed, sent me some fascinating research from the Center for Talent Innovation (CTI).
+A friend of mine, Jeanie Knigin, a financial professional with Morgan Stanley with a practice comprised mostly of women over 50 who are divorced or widowed, sent me some fascinating research from the Center for Talent Innovation (CTI).
 A key finding is that women have a high level of financial acumen.
 They're virtually as knowledgeable as men: 35 percent of women and 39 percent of men passed the CTI financial literary assessment.
-But only one in five women felt confident in their financial knowledge, whereas four in five men felt confident.
+But only one in five women felt confident in their financial knowledge, whereas four in five men felt confident.1

 Clearly, helping women's "financial self-esteem" be commensurate with their "financial knowledge" is key to increasing their comfort with, and ongoing interest in, investing.